Social shopping: Social media meets eCommerce.

-Over 80% of internet users now own a smartphone.
-Over half of those people grab their smartphone immediately after waking up.
+In 2018, there were more than 5 billion mobile device users and almost 3 billion smartphone users worldwide.
+80% of those people grab their smartphone within 15 minutes of waking up.
 According to Google, 85% of online shoppers complete a purchase on a device other than the one where they started.
 We’re in an era where people will begin their search for products on their phone, take it to their tablet, then end on their desktop!

 Those people, constantly on their phones, are also using social media.
 Social has become an integral part of the modern life – not being in front of these people is a huge mistake.